-As we approach the Year of the Dog, it's time to clear your space and balance out your energies at home
+It's time to clear your space and balance out your energies at home

 Whether you’re into eastern philosophy, centuries-old Chinese practices, or simply a sigurista as far as good vibes, good fortune, and good luck go; Feng Shui is a practical and fun tradition to latch on to.

 While we often focus on the fortune-telling potential that a Feng Shui-approved space can bring, the practice finds its roots in the simple and functional arrangement and organization of physical spaces and environments.
 We’ve pulled some easy-to-follow Feng Shui tips for every area in your home so you can start small in your bedroom, or cover all your bases from bathroom, living room, kitchen, and beyond.